anastassiavybornova/knudepunkter/NEXTSTEPS.md

 * add a config file where one can decide *which* septima layers to add
 * figure out how the import of src. scripts works (cross-platform...)
 * docker?!

+* What to do when septima database is down?
+Alternative setup for using data stored on disk?